Featured post

 Access To Stanford and Sutter

-A quick survey of this public-facing website implies big changes are coming to Northern California and the south bay area and peninsula region.
+A quick survey of this public-facing website implies big changes are coming to Northern California and the south bay area and peninsula region (and more in 2025).
 The only individual Medicare Advantage HMO contracted with Stanford Healthcare and Stanford Hospital will withdraw its plans on January 1, 2024.
 These plan withdrawals also impact patients using the Sutter Health system e.g. Palo Alto Medical Foundation (PAMF) and other regional medical affiliations.
 For Sutter patients, the news gets worse.

 For Sutter It Gets Worse